getporter/porter/docs/content/bundle/manifest/file-format/_index.md

 ---
-title: Porter Manifest File Format 1.0.0
+title: Porter Manifest File Format 1.0.1
-description: The 1.0.0 file format for the Porter manifest, porter.yaml
+description: The 1.0.1 file format for the Porter manifest, porter.yaml
 layout: single
-aliases:
+alias:
-- /bundle/manifest/file-format/1.0.0
+- /bundle/manifest/file-format/1.0.1/
 ---

 The manifest is the porter.yaml file used to build a bundle.